 When you’re carrying everything you need to provide shelter, sustenance, safety, warmth and comfort for multiple days, it’s crucial you have the best hiking backpack for the job.
 For thru-hiking, I like my backpack to have enough support that I’m not taking the brunt of the load on my shoulders and back.
 But I don’t need loads of organizer pockets because I sort my gear inside my pack with ultralight dry bags and stuff sacks.
 I want a pack that’s light, tough, and well-padded with a sturdy harness, like Granite Gear’s Crown 2.
 Reimer recommends Gossamer Gear’s Mariposa, which is affordable and has a supportive frame, and is great for first time thru-hikers.

-I sleep cold, so when selecting a good sleeping bag I usually opt for a rating that’s warmer than the weather I expect to encounter, and as light as possible.
+I sleep cold, so when selecting the best sleeping bag I usually opt for a rating that’s warmer than the weather I expect to encounter, and as light as possible.
 Synthetic sleeping bags are still warm when wet, but they’re generally bulky.
 I prefer down because it’s extremely compressible and cozy in a way that only down can be.
 I store my sleeping bag in a waterproof, breathable stuff sack in my pack to protect it from moisture, and I make sure to air it out in the morning after I get up so that any moisture can escape.
 I always sleep inside a silk liner sheet inside my bag.
 In warm weather, it’s sometimes all I need, and I can leave my sleeping bag unzipped.
 And all the time, it keeps my sleeping bag clean.
 For sleeping bags, I like Rab’s Mythic 200, which is compressible and cozy.
 Reimer uses a quilt most of the time.
 “It’s a little bit of a learning curve with the quilt,” he says.
 “Sometimes I use it as a blanket.
 Sometimes I strap it around my sleeping pad.”
 He opts for Enlightened Equipment Revelation and also recommends the Sea to Summit Ember.

 Buy a good-quality sleeping pad that’s insulated, tough, and easy to repair.
 I prefer an air mattress that packs small, but gives me a sleeping platform that’s wide enough for me to flip and flop on during the night.
 I use an insulated air mattress because even on a warm summer night, the colder than body temperature ground can suck away your body heat and make you feel cold.
 I don’t pack the tiniest sleeping pad, but one that packs small because it helps me sleep better.
 My favorite is Nemo’s Tensor.
 Reimer goes for the lightest available, Thermarest NeoAir Uberlite (opens in new tab) because the warmth-to-weight ratio can’t be beat.